rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 accomplishment helped people cope with burnout.
 It turns out that that's not so true.)

-1. PCards.
+1. PCards (Narren's done.
+Time to wait for a response.)

 1. Nibbled to death by ducks, episode 2.

 1. Nibbled to death by ducks, episode 3 (the to-do list).

-1. Donating to Grinnell.

 1. Jon Strymish.

-1. cv-vs-vita (quote from our latest guidelines from Dean's office)

 1. What I write (recommendation letters, memos (lots of memos), answers to surveys from the Dean, ...)